microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 TODO: Add Image

-The Field Notes App allows the submitter to select the metadata terms (TODO what word?!) that will be visible and available on the app and when working in the field.
+The Field Notes App allows the submitter to select the metadata fields that will be visible and available on the app and when working in the field.

 Available terms can be selected and de-selected individually or in bulk based on the section they're assigned to.
 The available sections are: "Common", terms commonly measured at the time of sample collection; "Occasional", terms that may sometimes be measured at the time of sample collection; "Uncommon", terms that are rarely measured at the time of sample collection.
 This allows the submitter to tailor their metadata interface to be more focused for field collection.